PierreEpron/tal-m1-ds/README.md

 ## Tools

 Several tools are required before you can run the notebooks.
 If you do not want to collect more data.
 Just run Spacy Parser and Stanza Parser.
-For the deliverable, we eventually succeed to upload the processed file for "sm" so you don't need run parsers.
+For the deliverable, we eventually succeed to upload the processed file for "sm" ("data/sm/spacy.pkl" and "data/sm/stanza.pkl") so you don't need run parsers.

 ### Collector